-Born in March?
-Here’s your birthstone | EarthSky.org
+March birthstone: March babies have 2

 December birthstone

-Bottom line: The month of March has 2 birthstones – the aquamarine and the bloodstone.
+Bottom line: The month of March has two birthstones – the aquamarine and the bloodstone.